 What Is A Cuff On A Dress Shirt?

-A shirt’s cuff is the part of its anatomy that encloses the wrist.
-It’s an additional piece of fabric sewn onto the sleeve of a shirt.
+A shirt’s cuff is the part of its anatomy that encloses the wrist as an additional piece of fabric that’s sewn onto the sleeve of a shirt.

 It may fasten via buttons, studs, or cufflinks.
 There are a multitude of cuff styles available, and because they can wear out faster than the body of a shirt, better-made shirts will have cuffs that are replaceable.